iamdcj/html/elements/div/README.md

 # The div element

 The `<div />` element's purpose is to provide a division between content.
+It is good to use when there isn't a more semantic element fit for purpose.

 ### Display value: **BLOCK**

-The `<div />` element is block level; it does not naturally tolerate elements on the same line.
+The `<div />` element is block level; it doesn't naturally tolerate elements on the same line.

+### Content category: **Flow**

 ### Example